Headless SDK (Enrollment Android)

 You can obtain these credentials from the Developers section of the Yuno dashboard.
 They are required to:

-, which is required before enrolling payment methods - Create a
+• Create a customer, which is required before enrolling payment methods

 SDK Version Information

-Verify the latest SDK version by accessing the Release notes or visiting the Yuno Android SDK repository.
+Verify the current SDK version by accessing the Release notes or visiting the Yuno Android SDK repository.

 Step 1: Create a customer